Easy No-Knead Focaccia

 • Mix until amalgamated then give it a little squish to ensure all the ingredients are amalgamated, no need to do much.

 • Cover with cling film or a plate and leave in a warm place for half an hour to rise.
-I put the oven on 40 degrees C, switch it off and leave the covered dough in there
+I put the oven on 40 degrees C for 2 minutes, switch it off and leave the covered dough in there

 • Punch the dough back and put on a baking tray, shaped into an oval the same kind of area as a small dinner plate.
 Leave it to puff up for 20 minutes or so in a warm place – again I use a 40 degree oven, uncovered dough this time.